Investing in Robotics Companies and Stocks

 Robotic Surgery Stocks and Companies

 We’ve counted at least eight different types of surgeries that are now being performed or partially performed by robots (also called assisted surgeries).
-All kinds of companies, both public and private, are building robotic surgical devices.
+All kinds of companies, both public and private, are building robotic surgical devices that can even help perform heart surgeries.
 The field has seen plenty of consolidation as larger medical device companies like Stryker and Medtronic invest in this space organically and by acquiring other surgical robot companies.
 Even our favorite dividend growth stock, Johnson & Johnson, is eyeballing robotic surgery as a growth area.
 (Stryker, Medtronic, and JNJ all happen to be dividend growth stocks we’re holding as part of our 30-stock portfolio of dividend growth stocks.)

 From privately held robot surgery companies like CMR Surgical to publicly-traded ones like Restoration Robotics and their hair transplant robots, we’ve looked at every name out there – even the ones that are just starting to dabble – and put together a list of 6 Robotic Surgery Stocks for Retail Investors, all of which are pure-plays, but not all worthy investments.